Indigenous peoples of the Americas: Music and art

-Indigenous music can vary between cultures, however there are significant commonalities.
+Indigenous music can vary between cultures, however, there are significant commonalities.
 Traditional music often centers around drumming and singing.
 Rattles, clapper sticks, and rasps are also popular percussive instruments, both historically and in contemporary cultures.
-Flutes are made of river-cane, cedar, and other woods.
-The Apache have a type of fiddle, and fiddles are also found among a number of First Nations and Métis cultures.
+Flutes are made of river cane, cedar, and other woods.
+The Apache have a type of fiddle, and fiddles are also found many First Nations and Métis cultures.

-The music of the Indigenous peoples of Central Mexico and Central America, like that of the North American cultures, tend to be spiritual ceremonies.
-It traditionally includes a large variety of percussion and wind instruments such as drums, flutes, sea shells (used as trumpets) and "rain" tubes.
-No remnants of pre-Columbian stringed instruments were found until archaeologists discovered a jar in Guatemala, attributed to the Maya of the Late Classic Era (600–900 CE); this jar was decorated with imagery depicting a stringed musical instrument which has since been reproduced.
-This instrument is one of the very few stringed instruments known in the Americas prior to the introduction of European musical instruments; when played, it produces a sound that mimics a jaguar's growl.
+The music of the Indigenous peoples of Central Mexico and Central America, like that of the North American cultures, tends to be spiritual ceremonies.
+It traditionally includes a large variety of percussion and wind instruments such as drums, flutes, sea shells (used as trumpets), and "rain" tubes.
+No remnants of pre-Columbian stringed instruments were found until archaeologists discovered a jar in Guatemala, attributed to the Maya of the Late Classic Era (600–900 CE); this jar was decorated with imagery depicting a stringed musical instrument, which has since been reproduced.
+This instrument is one of the very few stringed instruments known in the Americas before the introduction of European musical instruments; when played, it produces a sound that mimics a jaguar's growl.

 Visual arts by Indigenous peoples of the Americas comprise a major category in the world art collection.
-Contributions include pottery, paintings, jewellery, weavings, sculptures, basketry, carvings, and beadwork.
-Because too many artists were posing as Native Americans and Alaska Natives in order to profit from the cachet of Indigenous art in the United States, the U.S. passed the Indian Arts and Crafts Act of 1990, requiring artists to prove that they are enrolled in a state or federally recognized tribe.
-To support the ongoing practice of American Indian, Alaska Native, and Native Hawaiian arts and cultures in the United States, the Ford Foundation, arts advocates and American Indian tribes created an endowment seed fund and established a national Native Arts and Cultures Foundation in 2007.
+Contributions include pottery, paintings, jewelry, weavings, sculptures, basketry, carvings, and beadwork.
+Because too many artists were posing as Native Americans and Alaska Natives to profit from the cachet of Indigenous art in the United States, the U.S. passed the Indian Arts and Crafts Act of 1990, requiring artists to prove that they were enrolled in a state or federally recognized tribe.
+To support the ongoing practice of American Indian, Alaska Native, and Native Hawaiian arts and cultures in the United States, the Ford Foundation, arts advocates, and American Indian tribes created an endowment seed fund and established a national Native Arts and Cultures Foundation in 2007.